Picture of workers in a factory

 Based on this work, they produce chemical specifications also call RSL: Restricted Substances List, that suppliers undertake to comply with.
 They train them in making best use of them.
 After which, checks are carried out on location in the factories or directly on the products.

-Decathlon’s products are tested in third part laboratories to ensure they do not contain hazardous substances, a strong control is implemented to guarantee the compliance with the RSL.
+DECATHLON’s products are tested in third part laboratories to ensure they do not contain hazardous substances, a strong control is implemented to guarantee the compliance with the RSL.

 Moreover, to go further, Decathlon’s provide to suppliers trainings to help them to understand better the requirements on chemicals management.